PhysicsCorrect: A Training-Free Approach for Stable Neural PDE Simulations: Discussion

 \paragraph{Summary of Contributions.} We introduced PhysicsCorrect, a training-free, physics-informed correction framework that significantly enhances neural PDE solver stability during long-term rollouts.
 Our approach works with any pretrained neural operator with minimal computational overhead through efficient caching.
 Across Navier-Stokes, wave equation, and Kuramoto-Sivashinsky systems, our method reduces prediction errors by 1-2 orders of magnitude compared to baselines, with consistent benefits across FNO, UNet, and ViT architectures.
 By enforcing physical consistency at each step, we transform multi-step rollouts into sequences of well-conditioned one-step predictions.
 Remarkably, even with approximate linearization and cached Jacobians, the method substantially improves stability in chaotic systems, demonstrating robust practical utility.

-\paragraph{Limitations \& Future Work.} Despite its effectiveness, PhysicsCorrect faces three key limitations that suggest directions for future work: (1) computational scalability to high-resolution simulations, as Figure~\ref{fig:scaling_resolution} demonstrates quadratic scaling of time and memory requirements with resolution, which could be mitigated by inverting the Jacobian approximately using iterative methods that only require Jacobian-vector products; (2) discretization-induced errors creating an inherent gap between our correction target and true numerical references, potentially improvable through higher-order discretization schemes; and (3) potential breakdown of linearization approximations in extreme chaotic systems, which might be addressed by hybrid approaches combining efficient linear correction with occasional nonlinear optimization steps for systems with extreme sensitivity or strong nonlinearities.
+\paragraph{Limitations \& Future Work.} Despite its effectiveness, PhysicsCorrect faces three key limitations that suggest directions for future work: (1) computational scalability to high-resolution simulations, as Figure~\ref{fig:scaling_resolution} demonstrates quadratic scaling of time and memory requirements with resolution, which could be mitigated by inverting the Jacobian approximately using iterative methods that only require Jacobian-vector products; (2) discretization-induced errors creating an inherent gap between our correction target and true numerical references, potentially improvable through higher-order discretization schemes; moreover, it can be naturally combined with spatio-temporal decomposition training frameworks \citep{huang_neuralstagger_2023}, preserving the large spatial- and temporal-interval advantages of purely neural PDE solvers while enhancing stability through physics-based correction; and (3) potential breakdown of linearization approximations in extreme chaotic systems, which might be addressed by hybrid approaches combining efficient linear correction with occasional nonlinear optimization steps.

 \paragraph{Conclusions.} This work demonstrates that enforcing physical consistency through direct projection onto the manifold of valid solutions provides a powerful, computation-efficient approach to stabilizing neural PDE solvers without requiring additional training or expensive denoising.
 The method's simplicity, generality, and efficiency make it immediately applicable across scientific and engineering applications, effectively bridging the gap between deep learning's computational advantages and the physical fidelity demanded by practical applications.